rohit3235/Detection-of-Fake-News-with-Python/README.md

 The dataset we’ll use for this python project- we’ll call it news.csv.
 This dataset has a shape of 7796×4.
 The first column identifies the news, the second and third are the title and text, and the fourth column has labels denoting whether the news is REAL or FAKE.
 You’ll need to install the following libraries with pip:

-pip install numpy
+pip install numpy,
-pip install pandas
+pip install pandas,
-pip install sklearn
+pip install sklearn,